 Braces are the most common fixed appliances used to straighten teeth.
 They are made from metal wires which are held together by brackets cemented onto the teeth.
 The wires are gradually tightened, which forces the dentition to align.

-Patients with braces have to visit the orthodontist regularly, usually monthly.
-This appointment consists of tightening the wires a little more each time.
+Patients with braces have to make a dentist appointment regularly, usually monthly.
+This visit consists of tightening the wires a little more each time.
 The whole process can even take a few years, but this is usually not more than 2.
 Many patients describe the experience as quite painful.

 The most popular brand of clear aligners offered by professionals is Invisalign.
 Each tray is made one by one and the treatment can be moderated according to the effects achieved.
 Invisalign providers also include regular dentists who are specially trained.